-Michael Cracas enters his third season as the Head Women’s Soccer Coach at Hiram College in 2017.
+Michael Cracas enters his fourth season as the Head Women’s Soccer Coach at Hiram College in 2018.
 In his first two seasons at the helm, Cracas has revamped the program, both on the field and in the classroom.

 Hiram Highlights (2015-Present)

 - Led midfielder Allie Glatt to become school's first-ever back-to-back All-Ohio, and Academic All-Ohio, honoree.
 Glatt also finished her career with three All-NCAC honors, and finished as the Hiram career-leader in assists and second on the career list in total goals

 - Led team to school record in road victories and conference wins during 2015 season

 - Team earned back-to-back NSCAA Team Academic awards, including a cumulative GPA of 3.4 in 2016

 - Helped Glatt to record-setting season in 2015, including most goals (12) assists (7) and total points (31)

 - Coached ten different players to career-best seasons in '15; including Katelyn Mauch, Abbey Rowe, Kait Zemanski and Allie Cowell

 - Team earned NSCAA Team Ethics and Sportsmanship Award (2015-2018)

 Prior to leading the Terrier women's program, Cracas served in multiple facets at Oberlin College for six seasons, including assistant coach, associate head coach, and strength and conditioning coordinator.